pubgeo/IARPA-SMART/README.md

 The Johns Hopkins University Applied Physics Laboratory (JHU/APL) led the development of a large Computer Vision/Machine Learning (CV/ML) dataset containing spatio-temporal annotations of large scale heavy construction activity for the purposes of algorithm development and evaluation.

 This repository contains the annotation dataset (found in `annotations/`) along with [instructions for how to obtain some of the imagery](documentation/obtain_imagery.md) in which these activities can be observed.
 Also included here are useful utilities (found in `utilities/`) to help get started and make use of the dataset.

+A Python-based implementation of custom performance evaluation metrics (tailored specifically to the data formats and application introduced here) can be found in `src/`.
+A publication describing the evaluation metrics is available here (COMING SOON).

 NOTE: At the time of the initial release, some annotations in the dataset remain sequestered to support independent test and evaluation for the IARPA SMART program and potential follow-on activities.
 These will remain sequestered (and unreleased here) until they are no longer needed for sequestered testing.